 Between stimulus and response there is a space.

-This Viktor Frankl quote was the inspiration for my regular meditation practice:
+This quote, often misattributed to Holocaust survivor Viktor Frankl* was the inspiration for my regular meditation practice,.

 yoga tree pose at delicate arch in utah